Category Archives: Uncategorized

 • Change your brain.
 Think of it this way.
 You know how you’re terrified that you’ve lost all your strength and skills and you’re just going to be le poo and hate yourself and everything is going to be awful?
 OK.
 Take a breath.
 Starting slowly will allow you to get your brain and muscles speaking again.
 You will have a better session and feel WAY more positive if you start with the easy stuff.
 GIVE YOURSELF A WIN.
 FOR THE LOVE OF GOD, YOU DESERVE A WIN.

 • Follow your coach’s rules and instruction to the letter.
 They have missed you so much!
-And they are under ENORMOUS stress right now trying to navigate the New Normal in regards to distance, spotting, cleaning, etc. Do not make them cry.
+Now, listen and behave.

 • Teachers